Health Ministry denies issuing order to recall MAGGI® noodles

 In a news report, Dr Noor Hisham was quoted as saying that the instant noodles in Malaysia were not imported from India.

 He added that the Ministry had also verified with the company producing the noodles and found it had gone through the right procedures to ensure it is safe for consumption.

-He added that the public need not worry on the safety status of the MAGGI Noodles as the monitoring and enforcement of food safety by the ministry was always ongoing to ensure its safe.
+He had said the public need not worry on the safety status of the Maggi noodles as the monitoring and enforcement of food safety by the Ministry was always ongoing to ensure its safety.

 Nestlé Malaysia Assures Highest Safety and Quality Standards for MAGGI® Noodles

 Nestlé would like to reassure consumers that the quality and safety of our products are the top priorities for our company.